Glossary

 What is the difference between first-party data and zero-party data?

-First-party data includes any data collected through direct customer interactions, both observed (page views, clicks) and declared (form submissions).
+First-party data includes any information collected through direct customer interactions, both observed and declared.
 Zero-party data is a subset — specifically, data customers intentionally share, such as preferences, survey responses, and wishlist items.
 Zero-party data reflects explicit intent, while behavioral first-party data reveals inferred intent.
+Both are collected with consent and are privacy-compliant.

 Can first-party data be used for advertising?

-Yes.
-First-party data can be hashed and matched against advertising platforms (Google, Meta, LinkedIn) to build custom audiences for targeting.
-It can also power lookalike modeling and retargeting campaigns.
-Unlike third-party cookies, first-party audiences persist across browser updates and privacy changes.
+Yes — first-party data powers the most effective advertising strategies available today.
+It can be hashed and matched against advertising platforms (Google, Meta, LinkedIn) to build custom audiences, typically achieving 60-80% match rates.
+It also fuels lookalike modeling and retargeting campaigns.
+Unlike third-party cookies, first-party audiences persist across browser updates and privacy changes, making them more durable and accurate.

 How do CDPs differ from CRMs in managing first-party data?

 A CRM tracks known contacts and sales interactions entered by humans.
 A CDP automatically ingests first-party data from all digital and offline touchpoints, including anonymous visitors, and resolves it into unified profiles.
-CDPs then enrich CRMs with behavioral and transactional context, giving sales teams a complete view of each customer.
+CDPs then enrich CRMs with behavioral and transactional context, giving sales teams a complete view of each customer beyond what was manually entered.

 Read More: What Is First-Party Data and Why Is It So Important?